Shrub pests

 Identify the pest

-Use online resources or consult a professional to determine the specific pest affecting your shrubs.
+Use online resources or consult an expert to determine the specific pest affecting your shrub.

 3. 3